 Delivered over 3 years, the BA (Hons) Physical Education programme aims to develop your critical understanding of physical education, through theoretical, practical and work-based learning experiences.
-You will have the opportunity to qualify and work in professional sports coaching and the option to study a Professional Masters in Education to become a qualified PE teacher
+You will have the opportunity to qualify and work in professional sports coaching and the option to study a PGCEi and a MSc Physical Education to become a qualified PE teacher

 Start Date3rd October 2022

 Course Duration3 years

 With the introduction of Physical Education as a state exam subject, this course is equipped to meet the demands of the growing market for specialist trained PE teachers in Ireland.

 A degree from a recognised global leading sports science university

 This degree is designed to professionally develop practitioners to progress in both their practical and future academic career.
 Awarded by Liverpool John Moore’s University (LJMU), graduates will hold an instantly recognised degree from one of the world’s leading universities for sports science and physical education.